bretonr/trm-pgplot/README.rst

 have been compiled with the same fortran compiler e.g. either g77/g95 or, most likely nowadays, gfortran.
 Have a look at http://deneb.astro.warwick.ac.uk/phsaap/software/ for a script designed to help a little with PGPLOT installation.
-Once you have managed it, don't forget to defined the environment variable PGPLOT_DIR as needed by PGPLOT; this is used to pick up the location of the header file cpgplot.h and libraries. e.g. If using bash, you would have somewhere in your .bashrc config file something like:
+I recommend not bothering with the PNG drivers.
+Once you have managed it, don't forget to define the environment variable PGPLOT_DIR as needed by PGPLOT;
+this is used to pick up the location of the header file cpgplot.h and libraries. e.g. If using bash, you would have somewhere in your .bashrc config file something like:

   export PGPLOT_DIR=/path/to/my/pgplot